Step 3

 Being all powerful, God provided what we needed,

-IF we kept close to God and perform God's work well.
+IF we kept close to God and performed God's work well.

 Established on such a footing